kinoz01/zone01-Projects/ascii-art/ascii-art-all/README.md

 go run . --color=<color> <text to be colored> [banner]
 ```

-- You can also use as much color flags as you wish:
+- You can also use as much color flags as you like:

 ```console
 go run . --color=<color1> <substring1> --color=<color2> <substring2> ... --color=<colorN> <substringN> string [banner]